miguel-angel-monjas/master-thesis/doc/zeppelin-setup.md

 # Running Zeppelin notebooks on a Spark Standalone cluster
 Apache Zeppelin is another web-based Notebook that supports a variety of languages and back-end technologies.
 It is especially useful the possibility to combine several languages y a same notebook (for instance, `shell` to run HDFS commands and `python` to execute tasks on `pyspark`).
-However, the last release at the momment to compile this guide ([Zeppelin 0.7.2](https://zeppelin.apache.org/docs/0.7.2/install/install.html)) does not support Spark 2.2.*.
+However, the last available release when compiling this guide ([Zeppelin 0.7.2](https://zeppelin.apache.org/docs/0.7.2/install/install.html)) does not support Spark 2.2.*.
 This is the main reason not to use the more recent Spark version.

 * [Pre-requisites](#pre-requisites)
 * [Zeppelin installation](#zeppelin-installation)